Skip to Main Content

 • An introduction

-• Style and rhetorical devices (ethos, pathos, logos)
+• Style and rhetorical appeals and techniques (ethos, pathos, logos/ rhetorical techniques)

 • Transitions

-• Conclusion that leaves the reader with something to think about; a call to action
+• a strong conclusion that restates your position and gets readers on your side; leaves the reader with something to think about; a call to take action

 • A strong, confident tone.

-If you choose any of these topics you will need to choose a side and convince the audience of what you are arguing!!
+For any topic that you choose, you will need to choose a side and convince the audience of what you are arguing.
 You should also pose a solution as to what should be done!!!
 (What changes should be made to fix the issue?
 Should it be illegal?
 Banned?
 Destroyed?
 Limited?
 Mandated?
 Stricter laws? etc.)

-• Social media is harmful to teens' mental health and should be banned
+• Social media is harmful to the world and should be destroyed/limited?

-• Is technology more harmful or beneficial to society?
+• At this point in time, is technology more harmful or beneficial to society?
 Choose a side!!

 • Is violence or peace the best way to solve problems?

-• AI is a danger or useful resource to society?
+• AI is a danger to the world (needs to disappear) or useful resource to society (and should be kept)

 • Community service: Should be required to help the elderly